 For Students: Talking about Age

-There is the saying in English which is age is just a number, but do you believe that?
+There is a saying in English which is age is just a number, but do you believe that?
 If you are in your 50’s, but feel like you’re in your late 20’s what’s the problem?
-Should people be limited just by the date on their birthday certificate?
+Should people be limited just by the date on their birth certificate?
 And what about when it comes to relationships, how big is too big for the age-gap?

 Note: Russian and Ukrainian speakers will often say "I have 23 years" 1.
 We always need the verb Be(is,are,am) and not have to talk about our age.
 2. We don't say years.
 We simply say 'I am 23" or " I am 23 years OLD"

 It’s a process we can’t control.
 Some people age better than others and some people look after themselves and keep in shape, better than others.
 I am guilty of being out of shape.
 This week I am going to turn 36, that means I will now be closer to 40 than 30.
 I’m no spring chicken anymore, but I’m not middle-aged yet and there is no mid-life-crisis happening any time soon.
 I don’t worry about getting older, but I am reminded of my age when I do lessons with teens and they haven’t heard of people and things everyone in my age-group has, but it does also work in my favour as I can also learn about what’s cool and that way I can be down with the kids…

 We all grow up somewhere, and we are all brought up by someone.
 Usually our parents, but in some cases grandparents and in more extreme circumstances an orphanage.
 Our upbringing can have a big effect on how we see the world and our opinions on certain things.
 Different generations are brought up in different societies.
 Nowadays, we often read about millennials.
 This generation is seen as snowflakes and the generation of being soft, oversensitive, and easily offended.
 They are also seen as a generation who want to make big changes that some older generations don’t agree with.
 These people from these generations who don’t want change can be seen as dinosaurs.